As a homeowner, a garbage disposal unit is likely one of the handiest appliances you?ll own.

 Myth 5: Garbage Disposals Do Not Clog Easily

 Thankfully, you can address this issue if you undertake periodic maintenance measures.
-This can help you to clear out any blockage in its early stages.
+These measures can help clear any blockage in its early stages.

 The Bottom Line: Separating Fact From Fiction On Garbage Disposals